hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 Over the next few days, I enjoyed the comfort of a home with two parents helping with meals, laundry, and everything else that I had to do myself back in Seattle.
 My job was to stay in bed as much as possible and nurse the throbbing headaches that had come back home with me.

 Soon after I arrived, we had our long-awaited visit with a neurologist who embodied the kindness I think of when I picture a good doctor.
-She wrote the note for my three-month work leave and prescribed steroids to help with recovery, but they just made me dizzy.
+She wrote the note for my now three-month work leave and prescribed steroids to help with recovery, but they just made me dizzy.
 Though the roids didn't work out, we tried several Chinese remedies like pressure point massages, moxibustion, and supplements shipped from China.

 By far my favorite remedy came in the form of a cat.
 A literal cat.
 For my Birthday / Christmas, my family surprised me by adopting a striped orange tabby cat we named Cary because she was orange like a carrot.
 When my brother went back to college and my parents were at work, Cary kept me company, laying next to my feet in bed.
 She'd quickly become my closest friend in the loneliest year of my life.